-- 1. Any violation of COVID 19 Safety Protocols

-- 2. Unexcused absences

-- 3. Chronic Lateness to school and/or class

-- 4. Unauthorized use of telephone, cell phone, elevator or other school property

-- 5. Not returning school property

-- 6. Non-payment for school meals

-- 7. Unapproved use of computers, cell phones, e-mail, text, and other messaging accounts, handheld gaming and personal music devices such as Game Boys, PSPs, i-Pod, i-Pad, i-Touch, and other similar devices

-- 8. Engaging in cursing at other students or adults, verbally rude or disrespectful behavior

-- 9. Smoking

-- 10. Lying, false reports or distributing defamatory information and rumors about students or any employee at International Leadership

-- 11. Disrupting the educational environment

-- 12. Engaging in scholastic dishonesty (e.g., but not limited to, cheating and plagiarizing) - 13.
-Falsifying records or signatures, including, but not limited to, parent notes, permission slips, report cards, internship logs, etc. - 14.
-Destruction of school property, including, but not limited to, graffiti, dismantling chairs, furniture or equipment - 15.
-Unauthorized entry or presence on school property - 16.
-Inappropriate use of the Local Area Network or Internet - 17.
-Insubordination; defying or disobeying any school employees, representatives, agents, consultants, volunteers, or other personnel involved in the administration or implementation of the school's educational and/or extracurricular programs - 18.
-Fighting or engaging in aggressive, bullying and/or threatening behavior - 19.
-Engaging in inappropriate or unwanted physical contact of any kind - 20.
-Violation of Non-Fraternization policy i.e. overt signs of affection-kissing, touching of a sexual nature, etc. - 21.
-Stealing or taking the property of others without permission - 22.
-Sexual harassment - 23.
-Sexual acts on school property or at school sponsored events - 24.
-Bullying in person or on social networking sites such as Facebook or MYSpace, etc. - 25.
-Intimidation in person or on social networking sites such as Facebook or MYSpace, etc - 26.
-Hazing - 27.
-Discriminating in any way based on race, ethnicity, color, national origin, religion, gender, sexual orientation, or disability - 28.
-Engaging in behavior which creates a substantial risk of or results in injury - 29.
-Engaging in threatening, dangerous or violent behavior - 30.
-Conspiring or participating in an incident of group violence or gang-related violence on or off school campus - 31.
-Using force against or inflicting or attempting to inflict serious injury against another student, school personnel, or other personnel involved in the school's educational program, including parents and volunteers - 32.
-Using extreme force against or inflicting or attempting to inflict serious injury upon students or staff - 33.
-Using, selling or distributing illegal drugs or controlled substances, but not limited to, alcohol and tobacco - 34.
-Possessing any weapon including, but not limited to, a firearm, switchblades, Swiss Army knives etc. - 35.
-Using any item as a weapon - 36.
-Acting in any way that may endanger the health, welfare and safety of the school and neighborhood community. - 37.
-Without authorization, remain in any building or facility after it is normally closed, nor without permission enter any building or facility prior to its normal opening. - 38.
-Refuse to leave any building or facility after being required to do so by the head of school or an authorized administrative officer or his or her designee. - 39.
-Willfully obstruct or interfere with the free movement of persons and vehicles. - 40.
-Deliberately disrupt or prevent the peaceful and orderly conduct of classes, lectures, and meetings - 41.
-Distribute or post on school property any written material, pamphlets or posters without the prior approval of the head of school. - 42.
+- 1. Unexcused absences - 2.
+Chronic Lateness to school and/or class - 3.
+Unauthorized use of telephone, cell phone, elevator or other school property - 4.
+Not returning school property - 5.
+Non-payment for school meals - 6.
+Unapproved use of computers, cell phones, e-mail, text, and other messaging accounts, handheld gaming and personal music devices such as Game Boys, PSPs, i-Pod, i-Pad, i-Touch, and other similar devices - 7.
+Engaging in cursing at other students or adults, verbally rude or disrespectful behavior - 8.
+Smoking, vape pens - 9.
+Lying, false reports or distributing defamatory information and rumors about students or any employee at International Leadership - 10.
+Disrupting the educational environment - 11.
+Engaging in scholastic dishonesty (e.g., but not limited to, cheating and plagiarizing) - 12.
+Falsifying records or signatures, including, but not limited to, parent notes, permission slips, report cards, internship logs, etc. - 13.
+Destruction of school property, including, but not limited to, graffiti, dismantling chairs, furniture or equipment - 14.
+Unauthorized entry or presence on school property - 15.
+Inappropriate use of the Local Area Network or Internet - 16.
+Insubordination; defying or disobeying any school employees, representatives, agents, consultants, volunteers, or other personnel involved in the administration or implementation of the school's educational and/or extracurricular programs - 17.
+Fighting or engaging in aggressive, bullying and/or threatening behavior - 18.
+Engaging in inappropriate or unwanted physical contact of any kind - 19.
+Violation of Non-Fraternization policy i.e. overt signs of affection-kissing, touching of a sexual nature, etc. - 20.
+Stealing or taking the property of others without permission - 21.
+Sexual harassment - 22.
+Sexual acts on school property or at school sponsored events - 23.
+Bullying in person or on social networking sites such as Facebook or MYSpace, etc. - 24.
+Intimidation in person or on social networking sites such as Facebook or MYSpace, etc

+- 25. Hazing - 26.
+Discriminating in any way based on race, ethnicity, color, national origin, religion, gender, sexual orientation, or disability - 27.
+Engaging in behavior which creates a substantial risk or results in injury - 28.
+Engaging in threatening, dangerous or violent behavior - 29.
+Conspiring or participating in an incident of group violence or gang-related violence on or off school campus - 30.
+Using force against or inflicting or attempting to inflict serious injury against another student, school personnel, or other personnel involved in the school's educational program, including parents and volunteers - 31.
+Using extreme force against or inflicting or attempting to inflict serious injury upon students or staff - 32.
+Using, selling or distributing illegal drugs or controlled substances, but not limited to, alcohol and tobacco - 33.
+Possessing any weapon including, but not limited to, a firearm, switchblades, Swiss Army knives etc. - 34.
+Using any item as a weapon - 35.
+Acting in any way that may endanger the health, welfare and safety of the school and neighborhood community. - 36.
+Without authorization, remain in any building or facility after it is normally closed, nor without permission enter any building or facility prior to its normal opening. - 37.
+Refuse to leave any building or facility after being required to do so by the head of school or an authorized administrative officer or his or her designee. - 38.
+Willfully obstruct or interfere with the free movement of persons and vehicles. - 39.
+Deliberately disrupt or prevent the peaceful and orderly conduct of classes, lectures, and meetings - 40.
+Distribute or post on school property any written material, pamphlets or posters without the prior approval of the head of school. - 41.
 Fraternize with former students and/or staff during school hours and field trips